SChernykh/p2pool/README.md

 Pool status and monitoring pages can be found at https://p2pool.io/, https://p2pool.io/mini/ and https://p2pool.observer/, https://mini.p2pool.observer/

 These are 3rd-party pages.
-If they are down, it doesn't mean there is a probem with P2Pool itself - it keeps mining always thanks to its decentralized nature.
+If they are down, it doesn't mean there is a problem with P2Pool itself - it keeps mining always thanks to its decentralized nature.

 # P2Pool hardforked on March 18, 2023